AsaoluElijah/privacy-holder/README.md

 # privacy-holder

-Hidden Privacy String with *, Provder commons methods like: `email`, `phone number`, 'ID Card'
+Hidden Privacy String with *

 ## How to use ?